Refine your search

 If you have any questions regarding activating your account, please contact the Digital Services (opens in a new tab).

-Kela will not send you a bill for the student healthcare fee.
-You must pay the fee on your own initiative in the Kela e-service for each academic term.
-Find out how to pay the student healthcare fee (opens in a new tab) on the Kela website.
+Kela will not send you a bill.
+You must pay the fee on your own initiative though the Kela e-service for each academic term.
+The due date for is determined by the date you register as present.

 Apply for a Finnish personal identity code